Frequently asked questions

 You may want to ask:

-Do I have out-of-network mental health benefits for telehealth?
+• Do I have out-of-network telehealth benefits?

-What percentage of the session fee is reimbursed?
+• What percentage is reimbursed?

-Is a referral or prior authorization required?
+• Is prior authorization required?

-How do I submit a superbill?
+• How do I submit a superbill?

 Can I use HSA or FSA funds for therapy?